Carreau/phd-dissertation/parts/cells.rst

 which allow to study the mechanical properties at different locations in the cytoplasm.

-In the third part of my PhD I participated in a collaboration with Marie-Hélene Verlhac and Maria Almonacid at Collège de France who are interested in the effect of actin dynamics in oocyte cytoplasm during the different parts of oocyte gametogenesis.
+In the third part of my PhD I participated in a collaboration with Marie-Hélène Verlhac and Maria Almonacid at Collège de France who are interested in the effect of actin dynamics in oocyte cytoplasm during the different parts of oocyte gametogenesis.